kotcrab/ocr-reader/README.md

 You can also just paste text directly into the page even when the WebSocket is disconnected.

-If you have configured JPDB then click the `Analyze with JPDB (experimental)` checkbox to enable words highlighting.
+If you have configured JPDB then click the `Analyze with JPDB` checkbox to enable words highlighting.
-The page tries to rate limit and won't send more than 1 request per second to JPDB.

-### Maintenance

-JPDB results are cached in `data/.jpdb-cache`, currently it's not automatically cleared.
-You can safely delete it when app is not running.